GrinonBarrett/Taksidos/Extras/Grimoires.md

 **Tome of the Warmage**
 $10,000, 3.5 lbs.
 A manual written to teach the most important spells for one caught on the battlefield.
-Many a warmage has sworn by the neccesity of the spells contained within.
+Many a warmage has sworn by the necessity of the spells contained within.
 This grimoire contains the following spells at the indicated tiers;
 * Abatis, 2nd
 * Ablataive Guard, 3rd
 * Imbue, 1st